by-student-2017/QM2Thermo/README.md

 ```
 FLAGS = -O2 -ftree-vectorize -ffp-contract=fast -fno-math-errno -march=native
 ```
 - The "-O3" option is not used here because it is an optimization that, in principle, has side effects.
-Therefore, "-O3" is not usually recommended, but it is recommended when the code is coded to solve side effects, such as OpenMX.
-This code prioritizes readability as much as possible so that others can easily improve it.
+Therefore, "-O3" is not usually recommended, but it may be used in cases where the code has been coded taking side effects into consideration, such as OpenMX.
+This code prioritizes readability as much as possible to make it easier for others to improve.

 ## Usage